sakibansari546/Delta-Project-Full-Stack/README.md

 #### /listing => for show all listing
 #### /new => for add new listing
 #### /edit => for update listing

+## Form Validations
+When enter data in the form, the browser and / or a web server will check th see that the si en the correct formate and with in the constraints set by the pplication.